andyl/vagrant_base/README.md

 Python), editors (vim), databases (SqLite, Postgres, Redis), etc.  The machine images are extensible and customizable.

-This tooling is optimized for research and development.
-For high-volume production, use performance-oriented tools like KVM / Firecracker / Docker.
+This tooling is optimized for research and software development.
+For production, use performance-oriented tools like KVM / Firecracker / Docker.

 ## Ansible for Provisioning